Application for Observing Time

 is fully operational at Calar Alto

-Although the camera utilization corresponds to its owner (the
+Although the use of the camera corresponds to its owner (the

 Group of Planetary Sciences